mjanser/ansible-role-kodi/README.md

 If `kodi_type` is set to `service` this user will be created on the system including a home directory by default.
 You can disable that by setting `kodi_user_create` to `no`.
 The service will be started as that user.

+The created user will be in the groups `audio` and `video` by default.
+Additional groups can be added to the variable `kodi_user_groups` as a comma separated string.
+This can be useful if you, for example, want to run pulseaudio in system mode.
+Then you can add the kodi user to the `pulse` group.

+The user won't have a password set and cannot login for security reasons.

 ### PVR add-ons